jkrooswyk/Test-Folder-Assigner/README.md

 This app allows you to Drag and Drop Test Cases into Rally Test Folders.

 Limitations: (1)The Project where test cases and test folders are created must be the same, otherwise drop function will not work.
 Roll up views can see tests and folders at all levels, but may not allow drop into folders.
-(2) The Test Folder hierarchy only goes one level down, so this does not work as well for very complex environments.
+(2) The Test Folder hierarchy only goes one level down, so this does not help when folders exceed 2 levels.

 Usage video is available here:<P>
 http://screencast.com/t/lQuyRNoijVK